It's In The Bag ...

 This year I've been reading the Shadow Children series, by Margaret Peterson Haddix, as my oral read to the class.
 Normally, I would just read the first book of a series, knowing I'd spark enough interest for at least a few students to continue the series independently.
 Not this year, though.
 I have a boy in my class who has Aspergers and can be quite difficult to engage.
 He has sat, entranced with the novels, from the day I started the first book.
 Although he can't read indendently at this level, he is definitely comprehending the material at a very deep level, and his insights often WOW me!
 How could I not finish the series???

 I use my oral reading sessions to spark deep conversations about the novel, and I model aloud the reading strategies I use.
 The only thing I require from my students during our reading of the novel is participation in our discussions.
 This has never been a problem.
 In fact, I often have to cut our conversations off 5 to 10 minutes AFTER the bell.
 At the end of each oral novel, I do have a summative task.
 These tasks are varied.
-We've had comprehension quizzes, book talks, made comic strips, written reading responses, etc. For our last novel (our fifth in the series), the students completed my Paper Bag Character Assignment.
+We've had comprehension quizzes, book talks, made comic strips, written reading responses, etc. For our last novel (our fifth in the series), the students completed my Paper Bag Character Study.

-This assignment can be found in my Characterization Bundle.
+A smaller, more condensed version of this assignment can be found in my Characterization Bundle.
 The 29 page resource includes: a set of 3 mini-posters, bookmarks, a full page of activity ideas, a full page of reading response prompts, a page of internet resources, and a book list.
 It also contains many different reading and writing graphic organizers, as well as two full ready-to-use assignments, success criteria, and rubrics (1- paper bag character analysis, 2- character journal writing).

-This bundle is also included in my much larger resource, Literary Elements Resource.
+This characterization bundle is also included in my much larger resource, Literary Elements Resource.
 This HUGE 156 page resource contains creative resources and assignments to support your students’ learning of literary elements.
 Resources can be used to study ANY text.
 Literary elements included in this resource are:

 • Author's Purpose